nikerla/vc-content/pages/glossary/b2b-ecommerce-companies-websites.md

         <h3>Made-in-China.com</h3>
         <img alt="Made-in-China B2B e commerce company" src="assets/images/madeinChina.png"></img>
          <p class="text">
-           This portal is one of the world’s leading B2B platforms.
+           This portal is the important member of top 10 b2b portals.
 It was founded and is now operated by Focus Technology.
 The website is a great way of connecting Chinese suppliers with buyers from around the world.
 It provides accessible web-based solutions to small and medium enterprises.
 Thanks to the website, Focus Tech gets in touch with business owners and provides a lot of information about Chinese products and documentation about the current Chinese suppliers on the market.
 The platform serves as a connection bridge between Chinese manufacturers and International Buyers.
 The marketplace is available in Europe and the U.S. and allows buyers to connect with high-quality Chinese suppliers in minutes.
 One prominent feature of the website is its Reports feature.
 It provides valuable information about the vendor, including business license, manufacturing capabilities, and quality control systems.
 All manufacturers can add products, as well as search for buyers, importers or requests-to-buy on the offer board.
 For everything you want to buy from Mainland China, from Chemicals to Industrial Equipment, Made-in-China.com is the perfect solution for any of your needs!
         </p>
          <h3>ThomasNet</h3>
          <img alt="ThomasNet B2B e-commerce site" src="assets/images/ThomasNet.png"></img>